Masking Primal and Dual Models for Data Privacy in Network Revenue Management: Introduction.

-In case of a collaboration among multiple parties, the network problem includes a set of resource constraints denoting the shared or the individually managed capacities.
-The fundamental aim of the partners is then to evaluate the opportunity costs of the capacities available to them and to identify the optimal allocated capacities for the shared resources.
-Therefore, they use the dual optimal solution of the model for accepting or rejecting reservation requests \citep{Talluri98}.
-This is known as \textit{bid-price control} in the revenue management literature.
-In fact, \cite{birbil14} have observed that the best-performing path-based decomposition models also rely on network bid-prices.
-However, without the necessary but mostly private information about the network, the correct values of bid-prices and the capacity allocations for the shared resources cannot be computed.
-This lack of proper information about the network raises an important question: How can one compute the correct bid-prices and the capacity allocations of the shared resources to involved parties that maximize the overall revenue while guaranteeing that the information shared by the parties remains private?
+This paper considers a general setting for capacity collaboration in network revenue management problems, where applications can be found in airline alliances, air-cargo transportation \citep{Wright14, Houghtalen11}, collaborative logistics \citep{Adenso14, Gansterer16, Jin19}, decentralized supply chains \citep{Albrecht15, Singh16}.
+Considering the benefits of collaboration, we assume that multiple parties agree to collaborate by sharing some of their capacities.
+Each party also controls its own private capacities in addition to the shared resources.
+This collaboration is performed by constructing a large mathematical programming model available to all parties.
+The fundamental aim of the parties is to identify the optimal allocated capacities for the shared resources and to evaluate the opportunity costs of the capacities available to them, \textit{i.e.}, dual variables.
+These opportunity costs are used in various capacity control policies.
+For instance, dual variables are used in well-known \textit{bid-price control} policy to manage customer requests for quantity-based network revenue management problems \citep{Phillips05}.
+In our setting, the parties jointly compute the optimal capacity allocations and bid-prices of their collaborative model without disclosing any private information, such as selling prices and local capacity restrictions.
+However, without the necessary and mostly private information about the collaborative network problem, the correct values of bid-prices and the capacity allocations for the shared resources cannot be computed.
+This lack of proper information about the network problem raises an important question: How can one compute the correct bid-prices and the capacity allocations of the shared resources that maximize the overall revenue under privacy concerns?
 This question constitutes the main motivation behind our current study.
-To that end, we propose a general transformation-based approach that considers data privacy in a multi-party network revenue management setting.
-Our proposed approach can be used in multitude of revenue management applications including freight logistics, airline transportation and hotel industry.

-In our collaborative model, the parties jointly compute the optimal solution using their input, which they try to keep private.
-This setting is known as secure multi-party computation (SMC).
-When one claims that a model is data-private under SMC, the fundamental challenge lies in proving that the proposed model and the associated data-sharing protocol indeed satisfy a formal security definition.
-However, there is an overarching trade-off between efficiency and security \citep{goldreich2009foundations}.
-In this work, we adopt the acceptable security definition as it is mainly used for transformation-based methods \citep{du2002practical}.
-This security definition stems from formally quantifying the leakage due to random transformations.
-For a linear programming problem, this leakage is small and bounded even when the transformations are quite restricted \citep{dreier2011practical}.
-Using similar steps, we also argue in a separate section that our transformed problem is secure in the same sense.
+Thus, by answering this question, we can provide a mechanism for the parties to collaborate without revealing their private data.